AvirukBasak/esoteric-assembly/README.md

-  jmp lbl             | Jump (unconditional) to a line after lbl call lbl            | Call label as function calt lbl            | Call label as function if FLAG true ret                 | Return from function end                 | End execution
+  jmp lbl             | Jump (unconditional) to a line after lbl call lbl            | Call label as function calt lbl            | Call label as function if FLAG true calf lbl            | Call label as function if FLAG false ret                 | Return from function end                 | End execution